-This issue includes three regular articles, two Data Sets and Stories papers, two Teaching Bits, an interview
+Contents.
+This issue includes four regular articles, one Data Sets and

 We hope you

 enjoy this issue, and, as always, we welcome your feedback.
 The next issue